robnagler/robnagler.github.io/_posts/2019-02-05-BookReview-Selfie.md

 ---
 layout: post
-title: "BookReview: Selfie: How We Became So Self-Obsessed and What It's Doing to Us"
+title: "BookNotes: Selfie: How We Became So Self-Obsessed and What It's Doing to Us"
 date: 2019-02-05T23:59:59Z
 ---
 By Will Storr, Abrams Press, March 27, 2018, 1468315897